 Teaching Development Support

-The Joe and Gina Prochaska Family Endowment for Excellence supports the funding of faculty participation in teaching development activities.
+The Joe and Gina Prochaska Family Endowment for Excellence funds faculty participation in teaching development activities.

 Interested faculty members should submit a proposal, including the proposed activity and estimated budget, to Kevin.Barry@nd.edu.
 Proposals will be reviewed on a rolling basis until the available funds are encumbered.